gertrude-app/web/site/app/pages/docs/mac-internet-filter.md

 buckets like "adult", "gambling", "social media", etc. This seems promising&mdash;just exclude the bad parts, and you'll be left with a safe internet, right?
 Sadly, no. With 2 billion websites, and 3 new ones created **every second** these lists are _always hopelessly out of date_.
-We like to say that they provide only _the illusion of safety_.
+We like to say that these types of parental controls app provide only _the illusion of safety_.
 If you want to feel like you're keeping your kids safe, turn on a mac internet filter that blocks by category.
 But if you want to _actually protect your kids_, you'll need another approach.

 ## How to Block the Whole Internet...